 BlackOUT is a support Group for the LGBT African-diaspora on campus.
-The group is unfortunately not active now, but if you have any interest in restarting the group, please contact the Office Coordinator, Ness Nguyen at firstname.lastname@example.org.
+The group is now being held by the Student Recruitment and Retention Center.
+Please contact Osiris Hal at firstname.lastname@example.org for more information.

 Gender and Sexuality Commission (GASC) of ASUCD